cprieststephens/music-library/README.md

 Use `npm install` to download the project's dependencies.

+### Store your environment variables

+- Check the `.env.example` file to see what should be included.
+- Create your own `.env` file.
+- Enter your database's credentials.
+- Create a `.env.test` file to create a separate database for testing.
+- Re-enter the credentials but assign a different name to `PGDATABASE`.
+- Check both files are in the `.gitignore` file so they can't be shared.

 ## Run the test code

 Use `npm test` to run the integration tests.